bra1nDump/ai-task-vscode/documents/use-cases.md

 # Show recent edits and figure out what the fuck was i doing ...
 Seems like a good plugin feature contributed by users?

+# People have their linters not configured on autosave - thats a crazy productivity sink!
+Helpful script to improve project state